 People’s first questions are often what they should put on their kitchen island and how big does it need to be.
 However an island’s dimensions are determined more by the requirement for space around it than the requirement for space on the island itself.

 “When planning a kitchen layout, access space of a respectable 900mm to a generous 1300mm should be considered around the island,” advises Richard Atkins, design director of DesignSpace London.
-If it’s too near to other cabinets, the room will feel cramped, but too large and the kitchen will be tiresome to use – people will need to pivot and then step to reach the worktop opposite.
+If it’s too near to other kitchen cabinets, the room will feel cramped, but too large and the kitchen will be tiresome to use – people will need to pivot and then step to reach the worktop opposite.
 Remember to allow space for pulling out chairs and accessing storage and appliances.
 Hobs and dishwashers will need the most circulation space around them, to allow for safe operation away from potential burns and trip hazards.

 Small kitchen island designs